 Serena Morton exhibitions have repeatedly won critical acclaim and she has a track record of identifying emerging artists.

-After studying photography at Berkshire College of Art & Design, David Hill went on to deal in rare and collectable cameras before moving into a career in the music.
+After studying photography at Berkshire College of Art & Design, David Hill went on to deal in rare and collectable cameras before moving into a career in the music industry.
 Having co-founded the Nuphonic record label and running it for a decade, he then expanded into event production and consultancy, working for clients including Saatchi & Saatchi, Absolut Vodka, Haunch of Venison, Soho House and Frankfurt Fine Art Fair.

 Back in 2003 David became aware of the work of Bill Bernstein, the New York-based photographer who documented the city’s burgeoning late-70s disco.
 Together they went through over four hundred rolls of film, which culminated in Disco – The Bill Bernstein Photographs, published by Reel Art Press in November 2015.